bopoh13/ctc-leaflet1/examples/geojson/index.md

----
+﻿---
 layout: tutorial_v2
-title: Using GeoJSON with Leaflet
+title: Using GeoJSON with Leaflet EX
 ---

-<h3>Using GeoJSON with Leaflet</h3>
+<h3>Using GeoJSON with Leaflet GOOD</h3>

 <p>GeoJSON is becoming a very popular data format among many GIS technologies and services — it's simple, lightweight, straightforward, and Leaflet is quite good at handling it.
 In this example, you'll learn how to create and interact with map vectors created from <a href="http://geojson.org/">GeoJSON</a> objects.</p>